kasirphp/kasir/docs/getting-started.md

 ## Laravel Support

-Kasir is built to work with Laravel 8.x and Laravel 10.x.
+Kasir is built to work with Laravel 9.x to Laravel 10.x.
 If you're using an older version of Laravel, you may need to upgrade your application to use Kasir.

 ## MidtransResponse Class